PlaidCloud/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 ## How Topology Manager Works

-Prior to the introduction of Topology Manager, the CPU and Device Manager in Kubernetes make resource allocation decisions independently of each other.
+Prior to the introduction of Topology Manager, the CPU and Device Manager in PlaidCloud make resource allocation decisions independently of each other.
 This can result in undesirable allocations on multiple-socketed systems, performance/latency sensitive applications will suffer due to these undesirable allocations.
  Undesirable in this case meaning for example, CPUs and devices being allocated from different NUMA Nodes thus, incurring additional latency.